 At a Realtors Conference in 2020, Barbara Betts, broker-owner of the Betts Realty Group and a director of the National Association of Realtors, the California Association of Realtors and the Pacific West Association of Realtors, suggested that listing agents speak with their sellers about not accepting these kinds of letters at all because of their potential for liability.

 Of course, if letters only discuss the merits of the house buyers are hoping to win, that’s a different story.
 But it’s impossible to know the content of a love letter in advance.

 Editor’s note: A ban on so-called buyer love letters was enacted in the state of Oregon at the beginning of January 2022, and was subsequently deemed unconstitutional.
 Using such letters on either side of a transaction is still considered risky, however, and NAR advises real estate professionals to caution their clients about the potential risks involved in terms of violating fair housing laws, and encourage them to judge offers based on more objective criteria.

 You notice a property pop up in the multiple listing service (MLS) that checks off all the boxes of what your buyer wants in their new home.
 But, you also notice that the listing agent works at a discount brokerage known for offering lower than the typical cooperating compensation for buyer’s agents.

 So, you decided not to alert your client to the listing.
 There are plenty of other listings out there anyway.

 Verdict: This practice could quickly get agents sued if they’re caught, and it’s considered a fair housing violation.

-You list a property and clearly state in the MLS that no showings will be available on the property until a certain date the sellers have specified, when they plan to go on an extended vacation.
+You list a property and clearly state in the MLS that showings will not be available on the property until a certain date the sellers have specified when they plan to go on an extended vacation.

 The day before the sellers were supposed to leave, they mention to you that they left early and have already vacated the house.